First published in the Civil and Military Gazette, March 9th, 1886.

 Alastair Wilson writes: Both Kipling and Harry Ricketts are less than just to the ‘Colonel from Chatham’.
 As is noted below, Chatham was (and remains) the home of the Royal Engineers, and the Royal Engineers have been trained in the construction and maintenance of railways since the 1840s.
 (The Board of Trade had since the earliest days of railways been responsible for the maintenance of standards, and its railway inspectorate was until very recently headed by a succession of Royal Engineer officers.)

 On a point of detail, Exeter Battleby Tring would not have described himself as a ‘Surveyor’ (the Surveyor’s professional body was only formed in 1868), but as an Engineer.
-All the early railways were laid out, surveyed in detail, and constructed by men who were Civil Engineers – men such as Brunel, Robert Stephenson, Locke, were all Engineers.
+All the early railways were laid out, surveyed in detail, and constructed by men who were Civil Engineers – men such as Brunel, Robert Stephenson, and Locke, were all Engineers.

 The Royal Engineers built and ran railways in South Africa in 1899-1903, and became a very large organisation in World Wars 1 & 2, operating railways in France, Greece, Egypt, Persia (Iran), etc. [A.W.]